 Maui Waui we love you!
 It’s been some years since we discovered a new festival and immediately felt at home.
 This perfectly formed little hidden gem ticked all the boxes for the whole family and we just adored it.
 A proper festival without the commercialism and rubbish of some these days, it just had that special authentic magic we haven’t found since saying goodbye to Festival Kidz favourite Blissfields.

 The 8th Maui Waui was held at the festival’s new home of Hill Farm in Norfolk.
-Considering its tiny size of around 5,000 guests Maui Waui did not disappoint, and even though there were a few teething problems expected from a new festival location, we would lhighly recommend it to other families and are already planning to return with friends.
+Considering its tiny size of around 5,000 guests Maui Waui did not disappoint, and even though there were a few teething problems expected from a new festival location, we would highly recommend it to other families and are already planning to return with friends.

 Creativity and Kids

 Priding itself on its family-friendly credentials, Maui Waui is welcoming to all ages.
 We were there with older kids who loved the freedom they were able to enjoy.
-But even with very little children, the beautiful site was spacious enough to wander freely with plenty of seating and quiet shady spots under old trees or quirky installations for kids to explore.
+But even with very young children, the beautiful site was spacious enough to wander freely with plenty of seating and quiet shady spots under old trees or quirky installations for kids to explore.

 For a small festival, the dedicated kids’ area located near the main stage was packed with content including craft, storytelling, cooking, kids disco, drumming workshops, dance classes, bouncy castle and slide, and even a wagon of curiosity.
 All FREE.
 The festival even ran ‘treasure hunt style’ competitions for kids and adults with a chance to win 2022 tickets.
 What we loved, however, was the craft area in the main festival site.
 Everyone was so welcoming and happy to demonstrate their skills.
 It felt relaxed and not overcrowded like so many festivals these days.
-We never had to queue for any activities, even at meal times the food vendors and bars were quick and efficient.
+We never had to queue for any activities, even at mealtimes the food vendors and bars were quick and efficient.

 Fun and Games